z1090/tsandt_contact_manager_api/README.md

 ---

 ## 8. Update a single contact
 Creates a single contact from a supplied JSON object.
-Any of the following fields may be updated but none are required :
+Any of the following fields may be updated:
 - **first_name:** [string, max: 50 characters]
 - **last_name:** [string, max: 50 characters]
 - **email:** [must be unique, must be a valid email address, max: 50 characters]